 Replaces cocoa butter, milk fat, dairy in foods

-Manufacturers use palm oil in caramel, butterscotch and many candies, in baking chips, dairy-free and low fat cheese, ice cream, creamer, condensed and evaporated milk, and more.
+Manufacturers use palm oil in caramel, butterscotch and many candies, in baking chips, dairy-free and low fat cheese, ice cream and frozen desserts, creamer, condensed and evaporated milk, and more.

 Enhances mouthfeel and texture